jrxpress/simple-photo-gallery/readme.txt

 = Gallery Slider =
 * Ability to create image slider using your gallery images.

+= Photo Albums =
+* Ability to create photo albums with your galleries.
+If you have lots of galleries then you can categorize them by creating albums.

 = Plugin Support =
 * If you have a question or problem with the Simple Photo Gallery plugin, post it on the support section and we will try to help you.